fybrik/fybrik/samples/kubeflow/README.md

 ## Data owner instructions

-1. Upload the file `data.csv` to an object-storage of your choice.
-For example, IBM's COS.
+1. Upload [data.csv](data.csv) to an object-storage of your choice.
+For example, IBM [Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage).

 `data.csv` contains the first 100 rows from the following [data set](https://www.kaggle.com/ntnu-testimon/paysim1/data) created by NTNU, and it is shared under the ***CC BY-SA 4.0*** license.

 2. Alter the `fullPath` field in the json `example_transactions.csv.json` to contain the details of your object storage location, etc.